International Broadcasting in the Social Media Era

 International broadcasting has long been at the heart of major nations’ public diplomacy strategies as one of the most effective ways to reach international publics.
 Satellite technology has enabled regional and global broadcasters to transcend traditional borders and wield significant political influence.

-In addition to this conference, the CPD International Broadcasting Research Initiative will look at this topic through the lens of a traditional public diplomacy actor, the U.S. government (USG).
+The CPD International Broadcasting Research Initiative will look at this topic through the lens of a traditional public diplomacy actor, the U.S. government (USG).
 It will analyze USG broadcasting and social media capabilities in the context of best practices developed by other international broadcasting entities, such as the BBC, CCTV, Al Jazeera, and others.